KarthickAnjaan/Policy_RAG_chatbot/README.md

 # Policy_RAG_chatbot

-# 📄 LTN Assistant – PDF & Flowchart QA System
+# 📄 Chatbot Assistant – PDF & Flowchart QA System

 This project is an intelligent assistant built with **Flask**, powered by **Google Gemini 1.5 Pro**.
 It allows users to query information from a PDF document along with supporting flowchart images.